icyJoseph/use-easing/README.md

 ## Structure

-The hook encapsulates a single `effect`, which kicks off a `process` that invokes `requestAnimationFrame`, until the counter has arrived at its goal.
+The hook encapsulates a single `effect`, which kicks off a `process` that invokes `requestAnimationFrame`, until the easing value has arrived at its goal.

 The `effect` depends on the `end` goal, the `duration` and the state of an internal `trigger`.